ServiceMesh08/Kubernates/README.md

 # Kubernetes & Service Mesh

 Welcome to the **Kubernetes & Service Mesh** lab repository!
-This project provides hands-on experience with Kubernetes (v1.22.4) and modern Service Mesh technologies such as **Istio** and **Linkerd**.
+This project provides hands-on experience with Kubernetes (v1.22.4) and two leading service mesh technologies: **Istio** and **Linkerd**.

-Through guided exercises and automated scripts, you’ll explore core Kubernetes concepts and apply advanced networking and security features—without changing a single line of application code.
+Through practical scenarios and live simulations, you'll learn how to deploy and secure containerized applications using service meshes—**without touching the application code**.
+The lab is ideal for students, professionals, or educators who want to explore zero-trust networking, observability, and resiliency patterns.

 ---

 ## 📁 Repository Structure

-The repository is organized into the following directories:
+The repository is structured into the following directories:

 ### 🔬 `Laboratory/`